 The available data concerning settlement patterns, architectural features and decorated ceramics do not support the model that populations associated with Altiplano period major fortified sites were politically integrated complex societies.
-Instead, these data support the interpretation that the Altiplano period Lupaqa represent several small-scale political groups most
+Instead, these data support the interpretation that the Altiplano period Lupaqa represent several small-scale political groups most likely organized at the level of what evolutionary anthropologists have referred to as simple chiefdoms.
+(Frye 1997: 137)

 The conclusions for the pre-Inca Lupaqa also appear to hold for the Colla, the other powerful polity in the basin.
 Reconnaissance in the southern Pacajes area also reinforces this model of Altiplano-period political organization.
 In other words, the prevailing model of pre-Inca, post-Tiwanaku political economic complexity is one of smaller, autonomous societies organized around major pukaras and/or other fortified settlement clusters (see figure 1.1).
-They were not statelevel societies by any definition; rather, they were only moderately ranked societies with little evidence of elite groups or socioeconomic differentiation.
+They were not state-level societies by any definition; rather, they were only moderately ranked societies with little evidence of elite groups or socioeconomic differentiation.